Unboxed-Software/solana-course/content/transfer-hook.md

 } from '@solana/spl-token';
 import { createInitializeInstruction, pack } from '@solana/spl-token-metadata';
 import { expect } from 'chai';
-import { getMetadataObject } from '../helpers/helpers';
+import { airdropSolIfNeeded, getMetadataObject } from '../helpers/helpers';

 describe('transfer-hook', () => {
   // Configure the client to use the local cluster.